nickstheisen/hyperseg/README.md

 2. **HSI-Drive**: Can be downloaded [here](https://ipaccess.ehu.eus/HSI-Drive/).
 For uncompressing the zip-file a password is required.
 Follow the instructions on the website

 3. **Hyperspectral City v2.0**: Can be downloaded [here](https://pbdl-ws.github.io/pbdl2021/challenge/download.html).
 To use the our DataLoader it is required to decompress the data and convert it to a hdf5-file (see [convert_hsds_to_hdf](https://github.com/nickstheisen/hyperseg/blob/main/hyperseg/datasets/pbdl_utils.py#L56).
-At the time of our experimentation only train set from the competition was available which we split up into train/test/validation.

 4. **HSI-Road**: Follow instructions on [project page](https://github.com/NUST-Machine-Intelligence-Laboratory/hsi_road)